whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 1. For systems that have **both** LDISKFS and ZFS OSDs:

-    **Note:** This is the configuration that IML installs for all managed-mode Lustre storage clusters.
-Use this configuration for the highest level of compatibility with Intel® Manager for Lustre.
+    **Note:** This is the configuration that Intel® Manager for Lustre\* installs for all managed-mode Lustre storage clusters.
+Use this configuration for the highest level of compatibility with Intel® Manager for Lustre\*.

     1. Install the Lustre `e2fsprogs` distribution: